MicrosoftDocs/Viva/Viva/glint/team-conversations-administrator-setup.md

 There are two enablement options to consider on this page:

 - Enable Team Conversations – Toggle to **YES**.
 - Team Conversations sharing - managers can share their Team Conversations Presentation Kit with users who have **View My Surveys** permissions.

+>[!TIP]
-Team Conversations are only generated for managers with survey results that meet confidentiality threshold requirements.
+>Team Conversations are only generated for managers with survey results that meet confidentiality threshold requirements.

    > [!NOTE]
-   >Ensure user roles have the permissions of "View My Pulses" and "View Dashboard and Reports.
+   >Ensure user roles have the permissions of "View My Surveys" and "View Dashboard and Reports.

 ### Schedule page